Squeezle42/GroundhogDay/IMPLEMENTATION_PLAN.md

 - Implement accessibility features
 - Document all major systems and interfaces
 - Optimize for performance on target platforms
+- Add GPL v3.0 license headers to all code files
+- Ensure license compliance for all third-party components

 ## Current Phase:
 [SPECIFY THE CURRENT PHASE FROM THE IMPLEMENTATION TIMELINE]